laucodx45/LightBnB/README.md

 ### 2. View Reservations
 - Access a overview of your reservations, allowing you to keep track of upcoming stays and past reservations with ease.

 ### 3. Property Ratings
 - Users can explore and view ratings for each property on LighthouseBnB.
-Gain insights into the community's feedback

 ### 4. Advanced Search
 - Refine your property search with precision using our advanced search filters.
 Set minimum and maximum cost limits, filter by minimum ratings, and specify the city to discover the perfect accommodations.